Rated: 13+ · Short Story · Mystery · #1789559

 Rhonda gave in to the excitement and suggested, “Maybe...
 Okay, here's what we'll do..."
 They went back and forth on the issues.
 "I have to take another call, but I'll get back to you on this."

 "Thanks Rhonda,” Emma said.
 She ended the call and looked at the photo for more clues.
 A faint scent of Jasmine greeted her nose as she tried to make out the faded name stamped on the back.
 She gave up after a bit and thought about what to do next.
 Aaron Wiese’s name popped into her mind.
 A semi-retired photographer, he was a friend who helped her whenever she asked and punched in his number...

 “Hi, Judy, can I speak to Aaron please?
 It's Emma.”

 "Just one moment."

 “Hello!”
-Aaron Wiese smiled as he listened to his favorite photographer explain what she found.
+Aaron Wiese smiled as he listened.

 “Thank you, Thank you!
 I’ll be there in twenty minutes,” Emma hung up and punched in Rhonda's number.